ClickHouse/ClickHouse/docs/en/operations/system_tables.md

 - engine (String) – Name of the table engine without parameters.

 - is_frozen (UInt8) – Flag that shows partition data backup existence.
 1, the backup exists.
-0, the backup not exist.
+0, the backup doesn't exist.
 For more details, see [FREEZE PARTITION](../query_language/alter.md#alter_freeze-partition)

 ## system.part_log {#system_tables-part-log}